Charlie Charters: Writing

 Charters' first script garnered media attention (but no deal) because it drew on his considerable experience of the seamy side of professional sport from his time working for the Swiss sports marketing company ISL, which collapsed in 2001 with debts of more than $300 million despite holding exclusive rights to major global sports governing bodies and their events.

 Charters said he finished the script for Bolt Action listening to the commentary of the Pacific Islanders playing Italy on 22 November 2008.
 'When the whistle blew for full time, the first Islanders Test win [17 points to 25], I was within 10 minutes of finishing my script.
 And I knew then that Bolt Action would be blessed with good luck.'
 Charters' agent is Charlie Viney of The Viney Agency.

 On 8 February 2011, Charters became the first British debut author to be nominated for the Best Thriller category of Deadly Pleasures' Magazine's Barry Award (for crime novels).

+Arrest and Detention by FICAC

+Charters was stopped by officers from the Fiji Independent Corruption Agency Against Corruption law enforcement agency as he was preparing to board a flight from Nadi to Sydney on February 21 2026.

+He was transported to Suva and spent two nights in detention at FICAC House before being charged on February 23 with two counts of aiding and abetting the breach of the 2007 FICAC Act.

+The charges related to two FICAC documents that Charters published on his popular Facebook page alleging incompetence and nepotism by the acting FICAC Commissioner Lavi Rokoika.
+The popularity of his writing increased after he started to write critically about the Commission of Inquiry into the Appointment of the previous Commissioner of FICAC and the family ties between Rokoika and her brother-in-law Gilbert Vakalalabure who lead the Fiji Sports Council.

+Both were also related to Fiji's prime minister Sitiveni Rabuka.

+In a message smuggled out of his Suva jail cell and then published by local media, Charters revealed he was offered a deal by FICAC that he would be free to catch his flight if he revealed who his sources were within FICAC which he declined.

+On April 28, Charters' lawyer Seforan Fatiaki filed a permanent stay application against the two charges, and served this on FICAC on May 5.

+On July 24, Fiji's High Court permanently stopped the criminal proceedings against Charters after finding that FICAC had breached his constitutional rights and abused the court process.

+The ruling by Justice Pita Bulamainaivalu has been praised by media and whistleblower-protection campaigners for setting out more clearly a citizen's freedom of expression rights and for clarifying that the state cannot violate a citizen's right against self-incrimination.